Tips for Selling Your Home During the Holidays

 Will Holiday Decorations Help or Hurt a Sale at Christmas?

 Selling your home during the holidays is loaded with pros and cons, don't make any mistake about it.
-If you ask a real estate agent, "Should I keep my home on the market over the holidays?" an agent will tell you, "Yes, absolutely, because then you know buyers are serious."
-You know what I think about that?
-I'll cut to the chase.
+Your agent may recommend keeping your home on the market because "you'll know the buyers are serious."
+You know what we think about that?
 It's hogwash.
 If you don't really have to sell between Thanksgiving and New Year's, take your home off of the market, and enjoy some peace and quiet with your family.

 Now, we can expect that hundreds of thousands of real estate agents want to argue.
 That's because real estate agents always want your home on the market, regardless of whether it's the right time to sell or not.
 Don't blame them for being blindsided.
 It's the way of the profession.
 If your home isn't on the market during the holidays, agents won't get a sale, and it's as simple as that.

 Not to mention, you might decide to list with another agent if the listing is canceled.
 That's a real possibility for many agents, and it's a real fear.

 On the other hand, some people really do need to sell over the holidays.
 And some buyers do need to buy a home during the Christmas season and they don't have any other alternative.
 But the fact remains there are not as many buyers in the market in December.
 Whether holiday season buyers are more "serious" than springtime buyers remains to be seen.

 Reasons You Might Not Want to Sell Your Home Over the Holidays